PostHog/posthog.com/contents/blog/the-posthog-array-1-5-0.md

 PostHog has a new home!
 With improved design and super simple instructions on how to get started with PostHog.
 Our docs and handbook are also integrated for easy access, and the whole thing is run on Gatsby, because we <3 other open source projects.

+This makes it easier for the community to propose changes at the [website repo](https://github.com/posthog/posthog.com).

 ### [Dark-er mode](https://github.com/PostHog/posthog/pull/740)

 ![](../images/05/dark-sidebar.png)

-PostHog is now a little bit prettier, with a sleek dark sidebar.
+PostHog is now a lot prettier, with a sleek dark sidebar.

 ### [Break down by cohort](https://github.com/PostHog/posthog/pull/690)

 ![](../images/05/breakdown-cohort.png)

 You were already able to create cohorts, but now you can use them in trends to find out exactly what your users are doing and how certain groups compare to others.

 ## Bug fixes and performance improvements